guilhermebkel/k8s-microservices-study/README.md

 kubectl rollout status deploy $DEPLOYMENT_NAME # Shows a info about the current deployment running
 # Ex: kubectl rollout status deploy webapp

+nslookup $SERVICE_NAME_OR_POD_NAME # Gets the IP Address for the given ip/service name, must be used with the sh of the pod/service
+# Ex: nslookup database
 ```